AlbesK/Quad-Tree-C/README.md

 Displays Tree in Breadth First travel using dynamic queue made by 2 single linkedLists.

+# xyt_data_particles

+Saves x, y coordinates of Particles plust time taken to build the quad tree.

+# xy_trees

+Saves x, y coordinates of centres of nodes inside quad trees plus the size of the node.

-Plus a bunch more functions or more in the near future!
+Plus a bunch more functions or more in the near future!!